 Our Small Business Council consists of small business owners from various industries across the nation.
 Council members volunteer their time and entrepreneurial expertise at board meetings, public events and in the media to help Small Business Majority identify and address the biggest issues facing small businesses today.
-Our current council members include Mike Brey, Betsy Burton, Nancy Clark, Zachary Davis, Lisa Goodbee, Kris Kleindienst, Ron Nelsen, Mike Roach, Walt Rowen, LaJuanna Russell and Anne Zimmerman.
+Our current council members include Mike Brey, Victoria Calderon, Nancy Clark, Zachary Davis, Tracy duCharme, Jessica Jolly, Kris Kleindienst, Ron Nelsen, Mike Roach, Adam Rochon, Walt Rowen, LaJuanna Russell, Paul Wichman and Anne Zimmerman.

 In 1992, after working for large retailers throughout college, small business owner Mike Brey knew he understood the ins and outs of professionalizing the retail workforce.
 Mike believes a successful retail business takes employees who know the product, are happy with their job and provide excellent customer service.
 This combination proved to be a recipe for success.
-Since his small business Hobby Works opened in 1992, it has expanded to five locations throughout Maryland and Virginia, with 48 employees total.
+Hobby Works has two locations in Maryland with 24 employees.

 Victoria is a marketing expert, entrepreneur, blogger and published author with over 10 years of experience in the media, corporate, non-profit and small business sectors.
 In 2015, she co-founded AVANZA Business Solutions, Ltd. and established its headquarters inside her second venture, Bottoms Up Coffee Co-op in Franklinton, Ohio in July 2016.
 AVANZA Business Solutions, LTD. is a marketing and technology firm and Bottoms Up Coffee Co-Op, LLC is a coffee shop and coworking space with a social mission to reduce infant mortality in Ohio.
 Victoria’s personal mission is to empower women and girls while raising awareness about infant mortality.
 She’s also a regular contributor on Columbus Moms Blog and READY Publication.
 By channeling her passion for diversity, helping others and strategic partnerships, she’s been able to grow deep roots in Central Ohio and nationwide to add value to all of the individuals and organizations she interacts with.